 Below is an outline of a structure for collective thinking and deciding.
-It is a spiritual practice.
-The essence is to come together, to listen to God, to each other, share our experience and knowledge, and then prayerfully decide a way forwards.
-It is quite different from leaving a decision to the vicar, or to the loudest person in the room.
+Some may know it as Corporate Spiritual Discernment.
+The essence is to come together, to listen to God, each other, our experience and our knowledge and then prayerfully decide a way forwards.
+It is quite different from leaving a decision just to the vicar or the loudest person in the room.
+Nor is this about pooling ignorance or voting for the least bad option!